David Peralta Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Pirates pitching staff ranks 19th in MLB.
+- The pitching staff for the Pirates has a collective 8.5 K/9, which ranks 18th in MLB.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (81 total, one per game).
+- The Pirates allow the second-fewest home runs in baseball (82 total, one per game).

-- Keller (9-3) is aiming for his 10th victory when he gets the starting nod for the Pirates in his 18th start of the season.
-He's put together a 3.34 ERA in 105 2/3 innings pitched, with 118 strikeouts.
+- Ortiz gets the start for the Pirates, his 10th of the season.
+He is 2-3 with a 4.11 ERA and 31 strikeouts in 50 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander threw six innings against the San Diego Padres, allowing one earned run while surrendering four hits.
+- His most recent appearance was on Thursday against the San Diego Padres, when the righty tossed 4 2/3 innings, surrendering four earned runs while allowing six hits.

+- The 24-year-old has put up a 4.11 ERA and 5.5 strikeouts per nine innings in 10 games this season, while allowing a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.